SolidWallOfCode/txn_box/doc/misc.en.rst

 using the :code:`deny` directive.
 For instance, if access to ``id.example.one`` should be restricted to the ``GET``, ``POST``, and ``HEAD`` methods, this could be done wth ::

-   with: creq-url
+   with: ua-req-url
    select:
    -  match: "id.example.one"
       do:
-      -  with: creq-method
+      -  with: ua-req-method
          select:
          -  none-of:
                match: [ "GET", "POST", "HEAD" ]